Neal-Bhattacharya/marc-terminal/README.md

 This program parses [GTFS](https://gtfs.org/) files to find all the departures and arrivals between two stops.

-Although it's designed for the MARC -- a commuter train that bridges Baltimore and DC -- the code is potentially adaptable to other transit systems with GTFS support.
+Although it's designed for the MARC -- a commuter train that bridges Baltimore and DC -- the code is potentially adaptable to other transit systems that publish GTFS files.

 Running `Trains` without any arguments will print the upcoming trains today:
 ```